 Exempt employees are required to work their regularly assigned workday schedule during a pay period, unless otherwise approved by their supervisor, and to work whatever additional hours are necessary to fulfill their job responsibilities.
 If an exempt employee works at least one hour but less than eight hours on any workday during a pay period, with supervisory approval the exempt employee may work more than eight hours on another workday of the same pay period without using Flex Leave hours, provided at least eighty workday hours are worked during the pay period.
 Authorized make-up work shall only be performed on a workday.
-All other workday absences during a pay period shall be recorded as Flex Leave (or sick Leave for those employees still carrying such balance) or unpaid leave.
-Abuse of this schedule adjustment privilege is strictly prohibited and may result in discipline, up to and including discharge.
+All other workday absences during a pay period shall be recorded as Flex Leave (or sick Leave for those employees still carrying such balance) or unpaid leave if no paid leave is available.
+Abuse of this schedule adjustment privilege is strictly prohibited and may result in discipline, up to and including termination of employment.discharge.